In WordPress, the admin area is a central control panel where you manage everything on your website.

 It’s where you can easily change how your site looks, manage posts and pages, install plugins and themes, and add new users.

-The WordPress admin area is also known as wp-admin, the WordPress backend, or the admin dashboard.
+The WordPress admin area is also known as wp-admin, the WordPress backend, or the WordPress admin dashboard.

 How to Log In to Your WordPress Admin Area

-On a default WordPress installation, you can log into your admin area by adding /wp-admin to the URL.
+On a default WordPress installation, you can log into your admin area by adding /wp-admin after the domain name in your site’s URL.

-Another option that’ll take you directly to your login page is to add /wp-login.php to your URL
+Another option that will take you directly to your login page is to add /wp-login.php to your URL.

 You don’t have to use the default login URL on your website.
 In fact, we recommend that you change your WordPress login to a custom URL.